 Regular dental checkups are important for maintaining good oral and dental hygiene and health.
 Regular checkups can also help you save money over the long term, since small problems are more easily and cheaply taken care of if caught early.
 Additionally, regular dental checkups can even save your life.

 First of all, by going for regular dental checkups, you are better able to maintain and care for your teeth and gums.
 This is because a dentist will examine your teeth and find out if they require cleaning, cavity filling, and/or other preventative or corrective measures.
 Crooked teeth can be examined, and any issues, such as halitosis, can be addressed.

 Your teeth are not the only important part of your mouth.
 Your gums are essential to oral hygiene as well.

 Video 01:00 | Brushing twice a day, flossing once a day and eating balanced, healthy meals are important to maintaining a healthy smile.
 Regular dental visits are also extremely important to prevent and treat oral disease.

 Healthy gums are a crucial part of achieving optimal oral health.
 Periodontal disease (gum disease) is one of the most common dental concerns amongst patients.
 If gum disease is left untreated, it can lead to a wide range of dental concerns that impact the function and health of your teeth and gums.
 Gum disease is one of the leading causes of adult tooth loss.

-Restorative dentist Dr. Nikki Ancona offers a full range of periodontal therapy services in our Montclair Plaza dental office.
+Our restorative dentist offers a full range of periodontal therapy services in our Montclair Plaza dental office.
 Your Montclair Plaza dentist will screen for any signs of gum disease during your preventive dental care visits.
 Our dental care team will work with you one on one to create better oral hygiene habits and address any questions you may have about improving your gum health.
 Our goal is to provide personalized solutions for restoring and maintaining your gum health.